FaceTime

-FaceTime is a proprietary videotelephony product developed by Apple Inc. FaceTime is available on supported iOS mobile devices running iOS 4 and later and Mac computers that run Mac OS X 10.6.6 and later.
+FaceTime is a proprietary videotelephony product developed by Apple.
+FaceTime is available on supported iOS mobile devices running iOS 4 and later and Mac computers that run Mac OS X 10.6.6 and later.
 FaceTime supports any iOS device with a forward-facing camera and any Mac computer equipped with a FaceTime Camera.
 FaceTime Audio, an audio-only version, is available on any iOS device that supports iOS 7 or newer, and any Mac with a forward-facing camera running OS X 10.9.2 and later.

 FaceTime is included for free in iOS and macOS from Mac OS X Lion (10.7) onwards.
 Since the release of iOS 15, iPadOS 15, and macOS Monterey, non-Apple systems can be used to participate in FaceTime calls using a web client.

 History

 Apple bought the "FaceTime" name from FaceTime Communications, which changed its name to Actiance in January 2011.
 On June 7, 2010, Apple CEO Steve Jobs announced FaceTime in conjunction with the iPhone 4 in a keynote speech at the 2010 Apple Worldwide Developers Conference.
-Support for the fourth generation iPod Touch (the first model of iPod Touch equipped with cameras) was announced in conjunction with the device's release on September 8, 2010.
+Support for the fourth-generation iPod Touch (the first model of iPod Touch equipped with cameras) was announced in conjunction with the device's release on September 8, 2010.
 On March 2, 2011, FaceTime support was announced for the newly introduced iPad 2, which had forward- and rear-facing cameras.

 On February 24, 2011, FaceTime left beta and was listed in the Mac App Store for US$0.99.
-Apple claims that it intended to provide the application free of charge, however, a provision of the Sarbanes–Oxley Act (2002) bars companies from providing an unadvertised new feature of an already-sold product without enduring "onerous accounting measures".
+Apple claimed that it had intended to provide the application free of charge but that a provision of the Sarbanes–Oxley Act (2002) barred it from providing an unadvertised new feature in an already-sold product without enduring "onerous accounting measures".
 The US$0.99 beta is no longer available for download from Apple.
 FaceTime is included for free in macOS from Mac OS X Lion (10.7) onwards and iOS.

 AT&T allowed customers to use FaceTime as long as they were tiered but blocked the application from working for customers with unlimited data plans.
 They were brought before the Federal Communications Commission (FCC) for net neutrality violations.

 In May 2011, it was found that FaceTime would work seamlessly over 3G on all iPhone, iPad, and iPod Touch models that supported it.
 Even though FaceTime worked only over 3G at that time, it now supports 4G LTE calls on networks all over the world, and availability is limited to operators' GSM plans.